Do You Let Dandelions Grow in Your Garden?

 Place all ingredients in a tall sided bowl.
 Using a whisk or immersion blender, combine ingredients until slightly frothy.
-Pour over your favorite salad or use as a marinade for fish or poultry.
+Pour over your favorite salad or use it as a marinade for fish or poultry.
 Makes 2 servings.

 I am not a doctor, nurse, or trained herbalist.
 Just a mom trying to live as naturally as possible.
 You should do your own research and use your own discretion when using any herbal recipe like the dandelion root tea.
 There are affiliate links in this post.
 Thanks for supporting PreparednessMama in this way!